 James is a family name on my side, my bil's middle name, and one of my patron's - I was born on St. James the Greater's feast day.
 Fulton, of course, is for the great Archbishop Fulton Sheen.

 James, who did very well during the labor, was born without a heart beat.
 After a few minutes of giving him oxygen and chest compressions, 911 was called.
 Travis also baptised him.
 We are very grateful to the men and women EMTs and paramedics from Goodfield, Eureka and Congerville who came very quickly and transported James and I to the OSF.
 We are also grateful to our friend Jenny W. who attended the birth as a photographer but pitched in as a former pediatrics nurse when things got hairy.
-She also rode with Travis and James in the ambulance.
+She also followed Travis and James in the ambulance.

 Fortunately, I did not need any stitches and my postpartum bleeding has been very light so I was able to go to the hospital and see my son very easily and quickly.